TAX CREDITS: A change of circumstances may affect your Working Tax Credits. Almost all changes in family and work life affects tax credits.

 Why do you need to report a tax credits change of circumstances to the Tax Credit Office?
 It keeps their records current and you avoid receiving a benefit overpayment.
 This happens most often if you fail to report an increase in your income soon enough.

-Call or write to HMRC for help with tax credits or reporting changes to your circumstances.
-Prepare as much information as possible before you contact Her Majesty's Revenue and Customs.
+Call or write to HMRC for help with tax credits.
+Prepare as much information as possible before contacting them.

 Tax Credits: General Enquiries